-The examples below would directly apply to stores that ship out on the day of the week they receive their recurring orders.
+The examples below would directly apply to stores that ship out on the day of the week they receive their subscription orders.

 These examples show when an initial order was placed, not shipped:

-Their second recurring order would not be generated until the Sunday of the following week, so you would interpret their initial Tuesday order as counting towards that Sunday.
+Their second subscription order would not be generated until the Sunday of the following week, so you would interpret their initial Tuesday order as counting towards that Sunday.

 - Customer places the initial order on a Wednesday, but your fixed weekly option is set for Fridays.

 You would interpret their initial Wednesday's order as counting toward that Friday, two days later.
-Their second recurring order would be scheduled the following week on a Friday.
+Their second subscription order would be scheduled the following week on a Friday.